TenteEEEE/quiche_pantie_patch/readme.md

 1. Put your body texture in the body folder
 1. **Start a console in the pantie patch folder**
 1. Run the command `python patch.py`
-1. It ask about avatar, so type a number
+1. It asks about avatars, so type a number
 1. Some avatars have a special option.
 Please answer the question when you see it.
 1. patched.png is the patched texture.
 Enjoy!

-When you want to know the help, plese run `python patch.py -h`
+When you want to know the help, please run `python patch.py -h`

 #### Options
 * -m: Name of the model (e.g. `python patch.py -m quiche`)